OLUSOLA70/Task-tracker-web-app/README.md

 ﻿# Task-tracker-web-app using REACTJS

 Assumptions while designing
-Certainly!
-Here's a summary of the assumptions made during the design process:

 1. Task Management Focus: The application is designed primarily for efficient task management.